esvazas/ai-engineering-bootcamp-101/README.md

 The chatbot UI will be available at `http://localhost:8501`

-### Features of the Chatbot UI

-- **Provider Selection**: Choose between OpenAI, Google Gemini, or Groq
-- **Model Selection**: Different models available for each provider
-- **Parameter Tuning**: Adjust temperature and max tokens
-- **Real-time Chat**: Interactive conversation with selected LLM

-### Working with Jupyter Notebooks

-1. **LLM Exploration** (`notebooks/00-explore-llm-calls.ipynb`)
-   - Learn how to make API calls to different LLM providers
-   - Compare responses from OpenAI, Google Gemini, and Groq

-2. **Amazon Dataset Analysis** (`notebooks/01-explore-amazon-dataset.ipynb`)
-   - Process Amazon Electronics review data
-   - Filter data by date and category
-   - Analyze rating distributions

-## 📊 Dataset

-The project includes Amazon Electronics review data from 2022-2023.
-The data is processed and filtered to include:
-- Products available from 2022 onwards
-- Items with and without main categories
-- Rating information and metadata

 ## 🔧 Configuration

 Configuration is managed through `src/chatbot-ui/core/config.py` using Pydantic settings.
 The system automatically loads environment variables for API keys.

-## 📄 License

-This project is part of an AI Engineering Bootcamp curriculum.

 ---